 -Each hydrant equipment box will contain at a minimum:

 •Three 100’ fitted fire hoses (1.5”), totaling 300’

 •One adapter to connect hose to hydrant (3” to 1.5”)

 -Future: Add a Fire Extinguisher to each equipment box.

 -**MAINTAIN TIRES and WHEELS on all TINY HOMES, COWS, SOW, TRAILERS, and all vehicles, so they can be moved immediately with short notice or no notice (This means tires in good shape and properly inflated at all times)!

 -Figure out a way to lock hydrant equipment boxes, to prevent theft, while still allowing for quick access in emergency. (??)

 -Develop (and make available, in writing) our annual staff Fire-Prevention Training Program.

--Train, Training, and more Training!
+-Train, Training, Practice and Planning!
 Readiness is an ongoing practice.

 -Schedule regular fire extinguisher maintenance visits in conjunction with Indian Springs School, so maintenance trips to Big Bend are synchronized.